JohnObla/kafka/README.md

 29. Added kafka_2.12-2.5.0/bin to zsh path

-30. Started server for Kafka
+30. Started servers for Zookeeper and Kafka

 31.